Product Navigation

 CONCLUSION

-In this blog, we discussed about what is mailbox or application impersonation roles in Exchange Online or Office 365, the reasons why we should assign impersonation to a user account or mailbox, and two methods which show how to grant application impersonation rights in Office 365 using Exchange Admin Console or Powershell commands.
+In this blog, we discussed about what is mailbox or application impersonation roles in Exchange Online or Office 365, the reasons why we should assign impersonation to a user account or mailbox, and two methods which show how to grant application impersonation rights in Office 365 using Exchange Admin Console or PowerShell commands.